 We provide advice and guidance to scheme participants on resolving complaints before they escalate to FSCL, or a court, through our internal complaints process manual, webinars, workshops, and in-house training.
 We also have a ” give us a call” service where a scheme participant can call one of our team to discuss a complaint and receive advice and tips on how to resolve it.
 This is a free service and has resulted in many complaints being resolved early and without having to escalate to a formal complaint.

 Other benefits include:

 - Confidence in our team—FSCL’s team are experienced and professional dispute resolution experts.
-Our CEO can efficiently deal with disputes that require a decision.
+Our Financial Ombudsman and Chief Executive Officer can efficiently deal with disputes that require a decision.

 - Competitive fees – FSCL has a competitive fee structure and aims to keep annual fees as low as possible.
 As FSCL is not for profit, any operating surpluses (after retention of reserves) are applied to reduce participants’ fees in future years.

 - Early settlement where possible—We resolve complaints early using negotiation and conciliation to promote agreeable and timely outcomes.

 - Preventing complaints from becoming disputes—You will receive the FSCL internal complaints process manual and access to support in establishing internal processes and skills training.

 - Your customers will have access to FSCL—You will be able to promote your FSCL scheme membership as a service to customers.
 Your customers will have access to the FSCL scheme in the event that you are unable to resolve a complaint.

 - Meet FSP Act compliance—Participation in the scheme ensures you comply with the Financial Service Providers (Registration and Dispute Resolution) Act 2008.